Identifying and Assessing SEND

 - British Picture Vocabulary Scale assesses a child’s receptive vocabulary to help identify any delays in a child’s vocabulary development.

-- Dyslexia and Dyscalculia Screening are tools which we can use to help us understand if a student is likely to have these disorders: please see the sections on Dyslexia and Dyscalculia for more information.
+- Dyslexia and Dyscalculia Screening are tools which we can use to help us understand if a student is likely to have these disorders: please see the sections on Dyslexia and Dyscalculia for more information or click here.

-In addition to our in-house assessments, we host yearly screening sessions with the Speech and Language Therapy (SALT) team.
-The SEND team are also available to discuss referrals to community paediatrics, occupational therapy and educational psychologists.
+In addition to our in-house assessments, we host regular sessions with the Speech and Language Therapy (SALT) team.
+The SEND team are also available to discuss referrals to community paediatrics, occupational therapy, CAMH/Wellbeing Services and educational psychologists.

 There are many other factors that are not SEND which may also impact on progress and attainment.

 - Attendance and punctuality